yuvalmGS/gigaspaces-wiki-jekyll/xap100/blobstore-cache-policy.markdown

 ---
-layout: post10
+layout: post100
-title:  Enterprise flash drives IMDG Storage - BlobStore
+title:  Flash drive IMDG Storage
-categories: XAP10
+categories: XAP100
 parent: memory-management-overview.html
-weight: 600
+weight: 400
 ---

-{% summary page %}Enterprise flash drives IMDG Storage using SanDisk Flash Universal library to extend IMDG memory space to support grid based large capacity data management and server consolidation.{% endsummary %}

-# Introduction
+{% summary %}  {% endsummary %}

 XAP 10 introduces a new Storage interface allowing Blob/Block/external type storage to act as a natural memory space for the IMDG.
 This storage model allows the IMDG to interact with the Storage interface as an integral data space together with the RAM/Heap based memory space.